How will I feel after Breast Augmentation Surgery?

 Will I be able to breastfeed with implants?

 Yes in a lot of cases this is still possible.
 As long as your implants are placed through a conventional inframammary incision it will not always alter your ability to breastfeed.
 They do not alter the production of milk.
 The amount of silicone in the milk from a bottle is higher than that from breast milk; both are of course negligible.
 Some women cannot breastfeed for other reasons of course.
 If your breast tissue is very small, or very compressed by the implant it is unlikely you will be able to satisfy the baby even if you lactate.
+Be aware that mastitis during pregnancy or breast feeding can trigger capsular contraction around the implant, and it is more commonly seen in the year that follows breast feeding.
+Also pregnancy changes the breasts and may make them feel more empty again.
+It is better not to have breast implants if you know you are likely to have a baby in the next few years.

 If I have excess breast hair is it possible to have treatment to remove them?